-but did not understand the interplay complex of the aesthetic and the ethical that metaphor involves.
+Jewish Chosenness Kaplan recognized a poetic element in the liturgy, and Eisenstein called the liturgy an aesthetic experience, but they both did so rather casually and not as artistic practitioners.
+They knew the power of metaphorical language, but did not understand the complex interplay of the aesthetic and the ethical that metaphor involves.
 Thev thought intellectual honesty could be served by excising improbable assertions substituting language "which calls forth nο mental resistance"; did they not understand mental resistance as one of the fundamental forces through which art and liturgy do theirwork.

 Kol Haneshamah did not really solve a problem when it substituted mehayey kol hay berahamim rabim for mehavey metim berahamin rabim; to make an ideological point at the expense of a rhyme is, at the physical level, to concede defeat.
 Nor did Kaplan solve a problem by excising Jewish chosenness.
 Any student of anthropology will know that many hunter-gatherer societies call themselves, in their own languages, "the real people.
 They do this not to disparage those other hunter-gatherers across the river, but to commit themselves to the precepts and obligations and survival skills of their own tribe. " They consider that this work makes them genuine.
 Chosenness has a similar function within the Jewish tribe.
 It intensifies the sense of peoplehood; it has value.
 What is gained by refusing to consider it?
 And what is lost?
 Read More...